gausby/tortoise/README.md

     connection status and ping response times can be subscribed for statistics and administrative purposes.

-Most of the public facing interface should be in the `Tortoise` module.
+Most of the public facing interface should be in the `Tortoise311` module.
 See the GitHub issues for work in progress "known issues in the design", "what needs to be done", and so forth; feel free to open your own issues if something is confusing or broken.